brelevenix/geo-quizz/README.md

 A configuration file must be adapted for each quizz:
 ```
 var params = {
+      "distance": 3200, // distance in meter when the solution is ok (for touch screens)
       "minZoom": 9,  // minimal Zoom set when diplaing the map
       "maxZoom": 12, // maximal Zoom
       "nbGuess": 20, // number og Guess for the Quizz